-The following diagnoses may lend themselves to substitution of the College foreign language requirement under certain circumstances with appropriate documentation:
+The following diagnoses may lend themselves to substitution of the university foreign language requirement under certain circumstances with appropriate documentation:

 - Specific Learning Disabilities that affect language development and acquisition

 - Hearing Impairment/Deafness

 - Speech Impairment (primary or secondary to other medical conditions)

 The following diagnoses are examples of disabilities which generally do not lend themselves to substitution of the university foreign language requirement: